korzefi/bachelor_thesis/README.md

   numbers [num1, num2, num3]

 1 row taken from clusters gives 317 positions data, only 1000 unique rows must be taken then

+### To think of

+Maybe it is good to do some double filtration when creating final dataset.
+Now - there are sequences taken randomly accordingly to the clusters created but it can be noticed that some sequences are totally different - have all epitopes mutated.
+Maybe there should be set some **threshold** standing for the % of mutated values relating to the previous sequence.
+If the threshold is passed, for the sequence, the sequence is neglected then and new sequence is picked.

+##### Example

+We have 2 consecutive sequences (from consequtive periods) that are picked to be linked and the threshold 50%.
+If the sequence from period *i+1* has different values for over 50% of all epitopes than the sequence from period *i*, new sequence (from period *i+1*) should be chosen and checked with the same criterion.